xsscx/srd/README.md

 Welcome
 -----
-This is the Apple Security Research Device Public Domain & Collaboration Research Code Collection managed by David Hoyt.
+This is a Apple Security Research Device Public Domain & Collaboration Research Code Collection managed by David Hoyt.

 The Target iOS ranges are 14Beta -> 15Beta.
 The Target Platform is iPhone 11 which is aka iPhone 12,1.
 The Model Number is MWL72LL/A. Help us Prove the SRD Model with a PR or Issue.